Graduate Faculty and Student Focus | Frank Vetter and Shabana Sayed

 Frank Vetter, an adjunct professor for Hood’s Educational Leadership program, and Shabana Sayed, a current student in the Educational Leadership program, are both involved in the opening of Frederick's Middle School Blended Virtual Program.

 Frank Vetter has been an educator for 29 years, serving as a principal for 20 years.
 In June he was appointed to organize and open the district’s Middle School Blended Virtual Program.
 Shabana Sayed has been an educator for Frederick County Public Schools for eight years, taking on multiple leadership roles such as Team Leader and the Science Department Chair at Walkersville Middle School.
+We are very proud that Shabana was selected by the Council of Graduate Schools (CGE) as a national #GradImpact student.

 Why did you choose Hood College and this program, either as an adjunct professor or as a student?